HungryBoyJun/jundeguzman.github.io/README.md

 # My Projects, Workarounds, Certifications, Data-Driven Publications

 # Student Data Analyst
 My name is Jun and I'm currently pivoting to become Data Analyst while pursuing a Master of Business Analytics & Artificial Intelligence (current GPA: 3.35) at Ontario Tech University.
 I have built strong foundational core literacies on coding, particularly in Python, SQL, and ML libraries such as Pandas, NumPy, and Scikit-learn.
-Delivered measurable impact through automated reporting, data-driven decisions, and projects utilizing statistical, sentiment, and exploratory analysis.

-### Education
-Business Analytics and Artificial Intelligence, Masters

-### Technical Skills: Python, Google BigQuery, Power BI, Tableau, Spyder

-## Welcome to my list of portfolios (Github Repositories, Project exercise from Datacamp, Infographic Visualization Iterations at Behance.net, my certifications, Data-Driven Publications and many more
+## Welcome to my Portfolio Page
+(Github Repositories, Project exercise from Datacamp, Infographic Visualization Iterations at Behance.net, my certifications, Data-Driven Publications and many more)

 ## Case Projects and Exercises